Last updated in March 2015

 Cultural and education exchange

 The Goethe Institute, the German Academic Exchange Service (DAAD), the Alexander von Humboldt Foundation, the Central Agency for Schools Abroad, the Institute for Foreign Cultural Relations and numerous other institutions are engaged in cultural and education exchange.
 The focus is on promoting the German language, academic and school exchanges and cultural events.

 The German language plays an important role in Hungary in education, society and business.
 The Goethe Institute in Budapest offers a comprehensive range of courses and cooperates closely with schools in Hungary.
 Across the country, 44 Hungarian schools participate in the Schools: Partners for the Future initiative (PASCH).
 Hungary is also one of the project countries in the German Language Diploma programme.

-The Institute for Foreign Cultural Relations supports exhibitions by German artists in Hungary and has currently seconded a cultural manager to Pécs.
+The Institute for Foreign Cultural Relations has currently seconded a cultural manager to Pécs.

 Every year, thousands of Hungarians study and pursue research in Germany.
 The DAAD supports such exchange by awarding scholarships.
 The DAAD has currently seconded 12 German-speaking academic teachers and two language assistants to Hungarian universities and other higher education institutions.
 The Alexander von Humboldt Foundation awards research scholarships to Hungarian scientists and academics, supports scientific conferences and donates technical equipment to scientific institutions.